 The ferry timetable varies based on the time of year, but you can check the current times and prices here.

 The best time of year to visit Lofoten

-I asked a friend who grew up in Lofoten what other times of year she’d recommend visiting, and she said mid to late August is really nice, because the summer crowds from July are gone, the nights are dark enough for a chance to see the Northern Lights, and the weather still feels like summer and is warm enough for camping.
+I asked a friend who grew up in Lofoten what times of year she’d recommend visiting, and she said mid to late August is really nice, because the summer crowds from July are gone, the nights are dark enough for a chance to see the northern lights, and the weather still feels like summer and is warm enough for camping.